martinezelx/smart-mow-drive/README.md

 - Add actuator timed: Add actuator timed to measure the time of the execution of the instructions.
 - Add logs: Add more logs to facilitate the debugging of the application.
 - Add docs: Add pdf with the code challenge description.
+### v1.2.0
+- Update Spring Boot to 3.2.1.
+- Update SpringDoc OpenApi to 2.3.0.
+- Improved code: Refactor the tests to improve the readability of the code and add more tests.
+- Improved readme: Fix markdowns.

 ## Prerequisites to test/run the application
 - Java: 21.0.1 - [Download](https://openjdk.org/projects/jdk/21/)